bignerdranch/CoreDataStack/README.md

 }
 ```

+It also has properly typed sections and subscripting operators.
+Because, we are writing Swift, are we not?

-As a bonus, you get our workarounds
+As a further bonus, you get our workarounds
 for some misbehavior of Core Data that
 contradicts the documentation, like this one: